hle25-micros/misc-my/wp-content/plugins/gallery-images/readme.txt

 https://www.youtube.com/watch?v=fNz0hW01k3k

-Install Gallery plugin and see the result of your creativeness.
+Install Gallery plugin and see the result of your creativeness

 = Gallery Free Key Features =